LICE infestation have them? treatment success? prevent the COMB

 If one family member has lice, check all the family members.
 This means check and not automatic treat!

 Warn the school, friends… .
-When you finally got rid of these lice you don´t want to be reinfested by for instance a less active friend.
+When you finally got rid of these lice you don’t want to be infested again by for instance a less fanatic? friend.

 If turns out that you have lice, than you will have to comb EVERY DAY, FOR TWO WEEKS very carefully and systematically with a special nit-comb, (says including the British CHC Community Hygiene Concern), in the here already described way.
 If possible twice a day.